Salt & Wind Travel

 Santa Maria Novella

-It’s a great spot for budget travelers as most cities’ hotels are here.
-It’s also perfect if you have minimal time and need to be able to get to the train station (or airport) quickly.
+It’s a great spot for budget travelers as most of the city’s hotels are here.
+It’s also perfect if you have limited time and need to get to the train station (or airport) quickly.
+Also, it shares a border with the San Lorenzo neighborhood, where the main market, Mercato Centrale, is located.

-Pros: Inexpensive, easy to get to, close to train station
+Pros: Inexpensive, easy to get to, close to the train station

-Cons: Can be less characteristic, at night can be less ideal for walking around, especially for solo travelers
+Cons: Can be less characteristic, at night, it can be less ideal for walking around, especially for solo travelers

 Best for: Budget travelers, group travelers, or those just making a quick stop in Florence